Upper Millcreek Canyon Road Closure

 Fall Colors in Utah on Millcreek Canyon Road

-Trail access (as of December 2024)
+Trail access news (as of December 2024)

 1. The new Upper Pipeline Trail that parallels the Upper Mill Creek Canyon Road will remain open.
 This trail will provide access from Elbow Fork to Alexander Basin and the Big Water Trails to Dog Lake.
 This trail will be open and accessible via the Elbow Fork Trail Crossing